-Our Routing is generally not set-in-stone until the day before so we are unable to give much more notice than this.
+Our Routing is generally not set-in-stone until the day before delivery so we are unable to give much more notice than this.
 However, when you place your on-line order, if you ask for a call the day before in the 'any special delivery instructions' box we can give you a ring the day before.
 We will always leave a message if there is no answer - provided the answerphone / voicemail is turned-on.
 If you have forgotten to ask for this when you placed your order, and you need to know when delivery will be so as you know when to leave access for our driver, you can give our Sales Team a call (or drop them an email) and we will mark-up your delivery as a 'Must Contact Day Before' case.
 Please note we do not routinely notify customers the day before unless they have specifically asked for this.

 3) CAN I CHOOSE A SPECIFIC DAY FOR DELIVERY?